 In addition to the overall Master of Public Health degree competencies, Epidemiology and Maternal and Child Health dual concentration graduates will be able to meet the competencies from both the Epidemiology MPH and the Maternal and Child Health MPH.

 Concentration Admission Information

-Refer to the general MPH Program Admission information.
+In addition to the Program Admission requirements, applicants must have the following:

+.

 Students in this program require 2 advisors; One Epi., One Community and Family Health

-Total Program requirements with this concentration- 70 hours minimum
+Total Program requirements with this concentration- 63 hours minimum